AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 }
 ```

-This is not ideal because you have to request `books` as a child of `books`, so in this case hoisting the value from child to parent would lead to a cleaner schema and request Document.
+This is not ideal because you have to request `books` as a child of `books`.
+In this case, hoisting the value from child to parent would lead to a cleaner schema and request Document.

 To achieve this, you can add the following configuration to your Mesh config file: